Brockville (Ontario) Drivers

 - Drive within your sight-lines.

 - Drive your own drive.
-If you find the pace unsuitable, then at the next stop, move further forward or backward in the queue.
+If you find the pace unsuitable, then, when appropriate, move further forward or backward in the queue.

 - Ontario highways